localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 -   Watch the [webinar recording](https://youtu.be/fWYRfuNMxuU) on testing data pipelines with the Snowflake emulator.
 -   Navigate to our [documentation](https://snowflake.localstack.cloud/introduction/) & [tutorials](https://snowflake.localstack.cloud/tutorials/) to try out the various features.
+- Check out our [Snowflake samples](https://github.com/localstack-samples/localstack-snowflake-samples) to explore a variety of use cases that you can run locally.
 -   Have questions?
 Join the [LocalStack Slack Community](https://localstack.cloud/slack) to get help.

 New to LocalStack?
 Create a [free account today](https://app.localstack.cloud/sign-up) and [get started](https://snowflake.localstack.cloud/getting-started/installation/)!